A busy mother of 3, trying to lose 20 pounds, wants to fit into that sexy dress for the summer – What’s your protein intake look like?

-Skinny college guy, trying to pack on some serious muscle gainz, wants to impress the chica’s at Spring Break – What’s your protein intake?
+Skinny college guy, trying to pack on some serious muscle gains, wants to impress the chica’s at Spring Break – What’s your protein intake?

-Retired older gentleman, former CEO of a big company, recently diagnosed with osteoarthritis and had a melanoma removed from his back, want’s to be able to keep up with the grandkids – What’s your protein intake look like?
+The retired older gentleman, the former CEO of a big company, recently diagnosed with osteoarthritis and had a melanoma removed from his back, want’s to be able to keep up with the grandkids – What’s your protein intake look like?